 The best possible answer to the above question would be to categorize dark matter particles as WIMPS (Weakly Interacting Massive Particles).
 Although they haven’t been detected, their characteristics match that of dark matter’s very closely.

-Scientists have built a laboratory in south Sudan to detect a WIMP by using germanium blocks.
+Scientists have built a laboratory in South Sudan to detect a WIMP by using germanium blocks.
 Germanium has a very tightly packed nucleus and scientists are hoping to detect a WIMP when it hits the nucleus of germanium atoms.
 However, as the dark matter passes virtually undetected and hardly interacts with any other particle, scientists have used a technique wherein they have frozen the germanium blocks so that they can detect a dark matter particle by the weak heat signature that it produces when it hits the nucleus of the atoms.
-Detecting one is no easy job; there is one in a million chance that a dark matter particle interacts with an ordinary particle is one in a million; and is purely a question of contingency.
+Detecting one is no easy job; the odds of a dark matter particle interacting with an ordinary particle is one in a million; and is purely a question of contingency.

-If scientists could only discover what a dark matter is, they could uncover many secrets of the universe; what was going on one ten-thousandth of a second after the universe was created, how the universe behaves now, and what will be the future of the universe in billions of years to come.
+If scientists could only discover what a dark matter is, they could uncover many secrets of the universe; what was going on one ten-thousandth of a second after the universe was created, how the universe behaves now, and perhaps even the future of the universe could be predicted.